Knackii/Knackii/README.md

 - 👋 Hi, I’m @Knackii
-- 👀 I’m interested in Big Data
+- 👀 I’m interested in Big Data and Machine Learning
 - 🌱 I’m currently learning C, Applied data science as a Master student
 - 💞️ I’m looking to collaborate on fun projects
 - 📫 How to reach me? --> everything is accessible on <https://knack.ee>